-To hide an item from mobile, simply click on that block and click the gear:
+- Click on that block and click the gear:

-Click “Hide on mobile devices.”
+- From the list of options, click "Hide on mobile devices."

 - When you hover your mouse over that element in the designer, you will see this:

 Experiment with preheader text